l1npengtul/kindkapibari/affirmpak/README.md

 AffirmPaks are packages that allow users to add custom extensions to Capybafirmations.
 Things such as themes, custom text, and asset overrides.

 Everything is UTF-8.
 No "but"s.
-Fvck your non-compliant garbagedos 10 install.
+Fvck your non-compliant garbagedos 10 installation.

 ### 2. The File Format
 An AffirmPak is composed of the following: